 Luxury brands have made a firm statement on not entering price wars.
-Unlike Amazon’s “pile high” mentality, brands like high-end shoemakers, Crockett & Jones are looking elsewhere to entice their customers to the website. eCommerce and Marketing Director, James Fox continues to say this would have a “negative impact on our reputation” if they became another discount brand.
+Unlike Amazon’s “pile high” mentality, brands like high-end shoemakers Crockett & Jones are looking elsewhere to entice their customers to their websites. eCommerce and Marketing Director, James Fox, believes this would have a “negative impact on our reputation” if they became another discount brand.

 To uphold impeccable standards and invite experiences to a refreshingly new unique experience, virtual clienteling can help bring the store to the customer.